saucelabs/elemental-next/frontend/tips/61-how-to-press-keyboard-keys/_python.md

----
-language: python
-level: 1
-hide_sidebar: true
-publish_date: 2016-11-19
-last_update:
-    date: 2023-03-03
----

-## A Solution

-You can easily issue a key press by using the `send_keys` command.

-This can be done to a specific element, or generically with Selenium's Action Builder (which has been documented on [the Selenium project's Wiki page for Advanced User Interactions](https://github.com/SeleniumHQ/selenium/wiki/Advanced-User-Interactions)).
-Either approach will send a key press.
-The latter will send it to the element that's currently in focus in the browser (so you don't have to specify a locator along with it), whereas the prior approach will send the key press directly to the element found.

-Let's step through a couple of examples.

 ## An Example

 First we'll include our requisite libraries, declare the test class, and wire up some simple `setUp` and `tearDown` methods.